By the summer of 1950, the White House was a shell.

 Historic preservation was viewed differently in 1950 than in 2016.
 Many considered a building restored if the exterior walls were kept standing.

 Congress had appropriated $5.4 million to remove the White House interior and replace it with a steel frame.
-But lawmakers were silent on how it should be put back together.
-That was up to the six-man Commission on the Renovation of the Executive Mansion.
+But lawmakers did not say how it should be put back together.
+They left it up to the six-man Commission on the Renovation of the Executive Mansion.

-Contractors took out everything inside the building except the third floor and including the interior walls, a quarter of a million bricks and 30,000 hand-hewn laths.
+Contractors took out everything inside the building except the third floor.
+They removed the interior walls, a quarter of a million bricks and 30,000 hand-hewn laths.
 Men drove bulldozers inside the building.
 The Executive Mansion was the equivalent of a parking garage.

 “What they kept and what they were able to retain was attributable to a surprisingly small number of people,” Klara said.